 Some points to consider before you purchase –

-– Will the machine get used much or occasionally?
+Will the machine get used often or occasionally?

-Your first choice really is to decide whether you need a machine which prints?
-Or would it be handy to have a machine that prints, copies and scans.
+Your first choice really is to decide whether you need a machine which simply prints or would it be handy to have a machine that prints, copies and scans.
 Personally I think it’s a good idea to have a model which offers all three.
 Why would you limit yourself right?
 We are doing more online these days, especially in our current world circumstances.
 My advice is go for a multifunction.

 Inkjet or Laser Printer